Axlfc/UE5-python/README.md

 If you only want the AI to generate code for you, use the script code.py and pass some commented code to it and it will reply creating code for you!

+GNU/Linux & Termux (Android):

+<code>python3 code.py "# Python3  # A code to store a list of dictionaries of fruits and vegetables"</code>

+Windows:

+<code>python code.py "# Python3  # A code to store a list of dictionaries of fruits and vegetables"</code>

 <center><img src="https://dev-to-uploads.s3.amazonaws.com/uploads/articles/ht3n6gzwq3r9w9721dq3.png"></img></center>

 #### TODO (known bugs):